THE CENTER FOR PROSTATE HEALTH

 Radical Prostatectomy is a surgical procedure to remove the entire prostate gland and nearby tissues.
 Sometimes lymph nodes in the pelvic area are also removed.
 Radical prostatectomy may be performed without causing damage to the nerves needed for an erection.
 However, nerve-sparing surgery is not always possible.
 Possible side effects of surgery can include incontinence (inability to control urination) and impotence (inability to achieve erection).

-Dr. David A Silver is the Director of Urologic Oncology at South Nassau.
-For more information on da Vinci Surgery, you may contact Dr. Silver at 516-632-3350 or visit www.southnassauroboticsurgery.org
+Dr. Michael P. Herman is the Director of Urologic Oncology at South Nassau.
+For more information on da Vinci Surgery, you may contact Dr. Herman at 516-632-3350 or visit www.southnassauroboticsurgery.org

 Radiation Therapy involves the delivery of radiation to the prostate.
 Radiation may be delivered externally (aka external beam radiation therapy) and/or implanting radioactive seeds in the prostate (aka brachytherapy).